First Battle of Bud Dajo: Battle

-On March 2, 1906, Wood ordered Colonel J.W.
-Duncan of the 6th Infantry Regiment (stationed at Zamboanga, the provincial capital) to lead an expedition against Bud Dajo.
+On March 2, 1906, Wood ordered Colonel J. W. Duncan of the 6th Infantry Regiment (stationed at Zamboanga, the provincial capital) to lead an expedition against Bud Dajo.
 Duncan and Companies K and M took the transport Wright to Jolo.
 Governor Scott sent three friendly datus up the mountain to ask the Bud Dajo Moros to disarm and disband, or at least send their women and children to the valley.
 They denied these requests, and Scott ordered Duncan to begin the assault.

 The assault force consisted of "272 men of the 6th Infantry, 211 [dismounted] men of the 4th Cavalry, 68 men of the 28th Artillery Battery, 51 Philippine Constabulary under the command of Capt.
 John R. White, 110 men of the 19th Infantry and 6 sailors from the gunboat Pampanga."
 The battle began on March 5, as mountain guns fired 40 rounds of shrapnel into the crater.
 On March 6, Wood and Bliss arrived but left Duncan in direct command.
 Captain Reeves, the acting governor of the District of Sulu, made one last attempt to negotiate with the occupants of the crater.
 He failed, and the Americans drew up into three columns and proceeded up the three main mountain paths.
 The columns were under the command of Major Omar Bundy, Captain Rivers, and Captain Lawton.
 The going was tough, with the troops ascending a 60% slope, using machetes to clear the path.

 At 0700, March 7, Major Bundy's detachment encountered a barricade blocking the path, 500 ft below the summit.
 Snipers picked off Moros, and the barricade was shelled with rifle grenades.
 The barricade was then assaulted in a bayonet charge.
 Some of the Moros staged a strong defense, then charged with kalises (the traditional wavy-edged sword of the Moros) and spear.
 About 200 Moros died in this engagement, and Major Bundy's detachment suffered heavy casualties.
-Captain Rivers' detachment also encountered a barricade and took it after several hours of fighting, during which Rivers himself was severely wounded by a spear.
+Captain Rivers' detachment also encountered a barricade and took it after several hours of fighting, during which a spear severely wounded Rivers himself.
 Captain Lawton's detachment advanced up a poor path, so steep in places that the Americans proceeded on hands and knees.
 They were harassed by Moros hurling boulders and occasionally rushing to attack hand-to-hand with krises.
 Lawton finally took the defensive trenches on the crater rim by storm.